sagivnet/FactsService/README.md

 > Backend setup

-- Important: You need to have a valid .env file in folder /Backend in order to connect to the database!
+- Important: You need to have a valid .env file in folder /Backend Contatins:

+> DB_URI        =   <MongoDB Credentials>
+> TOKEN_SECRET  =   <A random string which is used as a private key for passwords encryption>

 ```shell
 $ cd Backend